Show All Answers

 Modesto Area Express (MAX) to MAX bus transfers have been eliminated.
 Passengers must pay a fare or show a pass each time they board a bus.
 View connection and transfer information to get more information regarding the options available to you.

-A transfer fee of 25 cents is available for those passengers desiring to transfer between Modesto Area Express (MAX) and Stanislaus Regional Transit (StaRT), Ceres Area Transit (CAT), Ceres Dial-A-Ride, or eTrans (Escalon).
+A transfer fee of 25 cents is available for those passengers desiring to transfer between Modesto Area Express (MAX) and Stanislaus Regional Transit (StaRT).
 You must request your transfer from your driver when you pay your fare or purchase your day pass.

 Planning a trip on Modesto Area Express (MAX)?
 If you need assistance planning a trip on, or if you have any questions about MAX, please call 209-521-1274 and we'll help.
 You can also use our Trip Planner powered by Google.